esplito/coding-notes/epicreact/react-performance/notes.md

 |--|--|--|
 |**Render duration** | 56.9 ms | 9.5 ms |

-** Extra credit 1: Use a custom comparator function** Sometimes you want to decide when rendering the component again is unnecessary.
+**Extra credit 1: Use a custom comparator function** Sometimes you want to decide when rendering the component again is unnecessary.
 You can do this by passing a second argument to `React.memo`.
-This argument is a custom compare function where we can compare props and return either `true` or `false`.
+This argument is a custom compare function where we can compare props and return either `true` or `false`:

-`true` => rendering component again is **unnecessary** ``
+`true` = rendering component again is **unnecessary** `false` = rendering component again is **necessary**

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDkyMTMxMDY1LDExNDQ3Mzg1NDYsLTEwNT
+eyJoaXN0b3J5IjpbMTg4NjE3NjY0MSwxMTQ0NzM4NTQ2LC0xMD
-QxNjA1MzgsMTgxOTAyMDQ0MywtMjExODIxOTcyMywxNjY5NDcx
+U0MTYwNTM4LDE4MTkwMjA0NDMsLTIxMTgyMTk3MjMsMTY2OTQ3
-ODc3LDgzNTA5NzQ2MywtMjAyNTQ4NTM2MSwtNzI4Nzk5MzA2LC
+MTg3Nyw4MzUwOTc0NjMsLTIwMjU0ODUzNjEsLTcyODc5OTMwNi
-00NTc1NTM5MjUsMTU3NjE3MDYxNiwtMjEzNTExMjc3NSwtMTEx
+wtNDU3NTUzOTI1LDE1NzYxNzA2MTYsLTIxMzUxMTI3NzUsLTEx
-MDA2ODQ4MiwtMTM4MjcyNzg5NywtOTQ2NTc4MjI1LC0xOTE2Nz
+MTAwNjg0ODIsLTEzODI3Mjc4OTcsLTk0NjU3ODIyNSwtMTkxNj
-MzNTQyLC05NDE2MDA5MzMsMTA4MjEyODYxNywtMTQyNTQ3OTQ5
+czMzU0MiwtOTQxNjAwOTMzLDEwODIxMjg2MTcsLTE0MjU0Nzk0
-MSwxMDAyNzY0ODgzXX0=
+OTEsMTAwMjc2NDg4M119
 -->